aschiavoni/mamajamas-design/README.md

 July 1
 - Added CSS for disabled "Share" button on Build List.
 Please see "build-list02_adding-editing.html"
 - Added CSS and new images for half-stars and half-eggs.
 Use .egg-half and .star-half to display half- egg and star graphics.
+- Added CSS for "No ratings" text on Build List, to replace eggs when no ratings are available.
+See: build-list04_when-priority1.html